-I actually committed my first Random Act of Stupidity on Christmas Eve, when, as I mentioned in my last post, we were hosting a little birthday/Christmas party for Terry’s side of the family.
+I actually committed my first Random Act of Stupidity on Christmas Eve, when we were hosting a little birthday/Christmas party for Terry’s side of the family.
 Well, we had a lovely time with them, and when they left, we jumped in the car and headed to my parents’ place to continue the festivities.
 Upon arrival, however, it was instantly discovered that my skirt?
 My lovely, green skirt, which was on its inaugural outing, having arrived just a few days earlier?
 That skirt was now decorated with a giant stain, which I am assuming to be coffee, but which could honestly be just about anything, knowing me.

 And so the scene was set.

 “Strip,” ordered my mum.
 I headed to my room and removed the skirt, so it could go straight into the washing machine (The stain came out, thankfully, so all was not TOTALLY lost…), then I changed into the jeans and sweater I’d brought with me to wear on Christmas morning: a sweater which, I found, had ALSO picked up a giant, mysterious stain (Which I ALSO suspect to be coffee, actually.
 I should cut back on the coffee, huh?).
 There was no option at that point but to either wear it as it was, or change immediately into my Christmas day outfit, and I felt I’d ruined enough clothes at that point, so I decided not to risk it.
 “This day is a curse on clothes!”
 I declared, as I headed to bed that night, but really, I think it’s ME that’s the curse on clothes, I mean, SERIOUSLY.